bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-05-newsletter.md

-  hop begins the process of decrypting the next hop, forwarding the payment to it, having that hop decrypt the subsequent hop, etc, until the receiver accepts the payment without their node being disclosed to the spender or sender. {% include functions/podcast-callout.md url="pod245 bolt765" %}
+  hop begins the process of decrypting the next hop, forwarding the payment to it, having that hop decrypt the subsequent hop, etc, until the receiver accepts the payment without their node being disclosed to the spender or sender. {% assign timestamp="31:37" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="5967,2566,2062,1031,1032,1040,2125,4826,4782,4799,765" %}